AlibabaCloudDocs/ga/intl.en-US/Quick Start/Accelerate transmission of network traffic destined for a specified IP address.md

     ![Generate Service List](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2367958951/p103007.png)

-2. On the buy page, specify the following parameters for the GA instance:
+2. On the buy page, set the following parameters:

-    -   **Term**: Select a subscription duration.
+    -   **Term**: Select the subscription duration.

-        **Note:** The subscription duration applies to all the services in the recommended service bundle.
-For example, if you set Term to 1 Year,the subscription duration of the specified GA instance, basic bandwidth plan, and cross-border bandwidth plan is valid for one year.
+        **Note:** The subscription duration applies to the services in the recommended service bundle.
+For example, if you set Term to 1 Year,the subscription duration of the specified GA instance, basic bandwidth plan, and cross-border bandwidth plan is set to one year.

-    -   **Specification**: Select a specification of the GA instance. **Small I** is selected in this example.
+    -   **Specification**: Select a specification for the GA instance that you want to create. **Small I \(Specification Unit\)** is selected in this example.

         GA supports the following types of instance specifications: Small I, Small II, Small III, Medium I, Medium II, and Medium III.
 The acceleration performance can vary based on the instance specification.